 Key Result Measures - A set of result performance measures that are contained within each program.
-They are comprised of one result measure from each of the activities within that program.

 Local Education Agency (LEA) - An education agency at the local level that exists primarily to operate schools or to contract for educational services.
 This term is used synonymously with the terms "school district, "school system," and "local basic administrative unit."